ki-editor/ki-editor/docs/src/normal-mode/selection-modes/native-global/index.md

 # Native/Global

-Selection modes that are categorized here are those that are applicable either natively (current file) or globally (across the workspace).
+Selection modes that are categorized here are those that are applicable both natively (current file) and globally (across the workspace).

 There are 3 categories of Native/Global selection modes: